Funeral Homes For salE

 Owners often misjudge value due to perspective bias:

-- First-generation owners may undervalue due to past hardship
+• First-generation owners may undervalue due to past hardship and emotional attachment

-- Second-generation owners may overestimate based on recent success
+• Second-generation owners may overestimate based on recent success or family legacy

-- Revenue-only thinking ignores risk and financing reality
+• Revenue-only thinking ignores profit margins, risk, and financing reality

 Every funeral home is unique.
-Accurate valuation requires industry-specific context, not formulas.
+Accurate valuation requires industry-specific context, not formulas or online calculators.

 How Much Does a Funeral Home Make Per Year?